Same-sex marriage in New Hampshire: Civil unions

 Under the New Hampshire civil union law, same-sex civil unions or marriages conducted in other jurisdictions were recognized as civil unions in New Hampshire.
 In 2008, Representative Maureen Mooney introduced legislation to repeal that portion of the civil union law, but her proposal was deemed inexpedient to legislate, a legislative procedure equivalent to not passing the bill out of committee.
+By the end of 2008, approximately 600 civil union licenses had been issued by the state, while approximately 8,700 marriage licenses were issued by the state during the same period.

 Same-sex marriage

 Passage of legislation in 2009

 On March 18, 2009, the House Judiciary Committee sent a same-sex marriage bill—sponsored by representatives Jim Splaine, Paul McEachern, Edward Butler and Barbara Richardson—to the floor of the House of Representatives without a recommendation following a tied 10–10 vote.
 The legislation sought to repeal a statutory ban enacted in 1987 that had made same-sex marriages invalid.
+This ban was passed a few years before the passage of the federal Defense of Marriage Act (DOMA; Loi de défense du mariage), which banned federal recognition of same-sex marriages.
 On March 26, the House voted 182–183, but after a motion to reconsider the first vote, the measure passed 186–179.
 On April 23, the Senate Judiciary Committee by a vote of 3–2 recommended that the Senate defeat the bill, but a week later the Senate approved an amended version of the bill 13–11.
 The amended bill passed the House on May 6, 2009.
 Governor John Lynch had yet to take a position on the legislation, and had five days to exercise his veto.
 The bill would recognize out-of-state civil unions as marriages.
 In addition, couples in civil unions would be able to apply for marriage licenses; however, if they did not apply for licenses their civil unions would be automatically converted into marriages on January 1, 2011.

 On May 14, Lynch, though personally opposed to same-sex marriages, said he would sign the bill provided it contained increased protections for churches against lawsuits if they refused to marry same-sex couples.
 Legislative leaders indicated on the same day that they would allow the changes.
 On May 20, 2009, the Senate passed the changes 14–10 along party lines, but the House unexpectedly failed to agree later in the day by a vote of 186–188.
 Opponents in that body tried to kill the bill, but failed 173 to 202.
 The House then voted 207–168 to ask the Senate to negotiate a compromise.
 On May 29, the two chambers reached a compromise with some minor changes that Lynch approved.
 The revised legislation was approved 14–10 by the Senate and 198–176 by the House on June 3, and signed by Governor Lynch shortly thereafter.
 Lynch was the second governor in the United States to sign a bill legalizing same-sex marriage, the first being John Baldacci of Maine.